 When we have a case or cases at one of our properties, we will act quickly and decisively to ensure those affected receive the appropriate support, guidance, and treatment and are able to self-isolate.
 We will also ensure all residents are given the appropriate information and advice to manage the risks.
-If we or Public Health England believe you have been in contact with a known case, you will be informed, and offered the appropriate support.
+If we or HSE believe you have been in contact with a known case, you will be informed, and offered the appropriate support.

 The health safety and wellbeing of our students is our top priority.
 An operational and strategic response group convenes daily, headed by our CEO Brian Welsh.
 We are monitoring the situation closely and proactively following healthcare and government advice from the World Health Organization, HSE, and the Department of Foreign affairs to help ensure we are effectively managing the implications of coronavirus and responding as necessary.